 Sushi Making Classes

 Learning how to make sushi is a fun experience and a popular activity to do in Japan.
-Besides eating some fresh sushi and learning more about it, it is something that can be done all year around: there is always fresh fish!
+Besides eating some fresh sushi and learning more about it, it is something that can be done all year round: there is always fresh fish!